 In 1889 Camillo Sitte (1843 – 1903) published ‘City Planning According to Artistic Principles’ the first attempt at artistic urban planning.
 Since then the whole area of garden cities and street furniture etc al has grown as government has tried to to make streets more functional, pleasant or convenient for city residents.

 Over time some elements of street furniture such as the red telephone kiosk of Sir Giles Gilbert Scott OM RA (1880 – 1960) have become famous in their own right as well as well loved.
 Historic England now lists street furniture as well as buildings.

-For this page I’m only interested in the historical street furniture around Combe Down, Monkton Combe and Prior Park.
+For this page I’m only interested in the historical street furniture around Combe Down and Monkton Combe.